8483/notes/topics/mobileCapacitor.md

 2. Developer options will now appear in Settings.

-3. Go to `Developer options > Wireless debugging > Pair device with pairing code`.
+3. Go to `Developer options > Wireless debugging`.

+4. Tap `Pair device with pairing code` and input the code in Android Studio.

-4. Android studio > run/refresh the app.
+5. Android Studio > run the app.

+6. It will show up on your device.

 # Compiling (.apk)